 Final Report to Chesapeake Bay Trust, National Oceanic and Atmospheric Administration (NOAA) Restoration Center, and the Maryland Department of the Environment.

 Shorelines--conservation; shore protection; beach erosion; coastal zone management

 Bilkovic, D., & Mitchell, M. (2012) Ecological and erosion protection functions of Chesapeake Bay living shorelines : Comprehensive Monitoring of Ecological and Erosion Protection Functions of Chesapeake Bay Living Shorelines (CMLS), Phase II.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.25773/dhe7-jb59
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.25773/dhe7-jb59